nerves-project-attic/nerves_network/README.md

 [wpa_supplicant.ex](https://github.com/nerves-project/nerves_wpa_supplicant), so
 see that project for more configuration options.

+Note: If you call `Nerves.Network.setup` from within your application, place it in the main application `start` or another process with the same lifecycle as your application.
+If you call `setup` inside a Task or other process that exits, the configuration will be removed from the `SystemRegistry` and the interface will no longer be managed by `Nerves.Network`.

 # Wired Networking

 Wired networking setup varies in how IP addresses are expected to be assigned.